JasonParentEAB/tutorial/README.md

 ### Wireframing Our Application

-Our application is going to be a simple two-screen program that allows users to create and view a list of organizations.
-I've created a wireframe in MockFlow.
-(See attachment)
+Our application will consist of two pages, a _home page_ that lists organizations and a _create page_ that generates new organizations.
+Sketch a simple layout of the application and make sure to include components and page states.
+See the attached document for an example of an application wireframe created with MockFlow.

 ### Writing Our User Story

-Using our wireframes, let's imagine how the typical user is going to interact with our application.
-Here's a general outline of our expected user experience:
+Use our wireframe to imagine how the typical user will interact with our application.
+Follow along with this outline of an expected user experience:

-John goes to the home page.
-He sees an empty table with a single cell that says 'No organizations'.
-He also sees a button labelled 'Create organization'.
+> John goes to the home page.
+He sees a data table with a single cell that says "No organizations".
+He also sees a button labelled "Create organization".
 He clicks the create button.
-The page refreshes and John sees a form with a single input: name.
+The page refreshes and John sees a form with a single text input control and a submit button.
 John enters an organization name and clicks the submit button.
-The page refreshes and John notices that the table now has a single row with the details of the organization that he added.
+The page refreshes and John notices that the table now has a single row containing the details of the organization that he added.

 ### Writing a Functional Test